 A docket sheets is like a table of contents of the materials filed in a court case.
 This entry explains how to get docket sheets for cases in Federal and state courts.
-Special services -- online document ordering, case monitoring and getting older docket sheets online -- are discussed at the end of the entry.
+Special services -- online document ordering, case tracking and getting older docket sheets online -- are discussed at the end of the entry.

 Traditionally, you got docket sheets from the relevant court.
 You would either send someone to make a copy at the court or you would call the court clerk and ask (or beg) them to send you a copy.
 If that didn't work you could call one of the attorneys on the case.
 For closed cases, you might have to contact an archives or library that keeps older case files (see e.g., "New York State - Judicial Branch").